 SysML supports the OMG's Model Driven Architecture (MDA) initiative by its reuse of UML and related standards.
+See OMG MDA Guide rev 2.0.

-3.2 How to Read this Specification
+3.2 How to Read this International Standard

-This specification is intended to be read by systems engineers so they may learn and apply SysML, and by modeling tool vendors so they may implement and support SysML.
-As background, all readers are encouraged to first read Part 1, "Introduction."
+This International Standard is intended to be read by systems engineers so they may learn and apply SysML, and by modeling tool vendors so they may implement and support SysML.